SenthilNayagan/senthilnayagan.github.io/_pages/about.md

 ---
 layout: page
-title: Hello there...
-It's a pleasure to meet you!
+title: Hello there! 👋 It's a pleasure to meet you!
 permalink: /about
 comments: false
 --image: https://www.gravatar.com/avatar/6fc127cda8cd99830932538a58dc6173?s=350